marinadunn/SHIFT-STAC-backend/README.md

 ```
 ## Future Considerations/Directions
 This code was developed as part of a Spring 2022 NASA GSFC internship.
 Going forward, we hope to make this applicable to other NASA Earth science datasets.

+In addition, we hope to add a parallel cluster to the SHIFT SMCE environment to prevent the need for using the NCCS HPC cluster.